Cirice/SRSTemplate/README.md

 ## SRS-Template-Farsi
 Software Requirement Specification(IEEE830) Template in Farsi

-It should server as a template for SRS.
+It should serve as a template for SRS.